Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Experiments

-We test the performance following the evaluation setup in previous KGE models.
-Take head entity prediction for instance, we fill the missing head entity with each entity $e$ in the entity set $\mathcal{E}$, and score a candidate triple $(e, r, t)$ according to the energy function as follows: \begin{small}
+\textbf{Evaluation Metrics}.
+Take head entity prediction for instance, we fill the missing head entity with each entity $e$ in the KG, and score a candidate triple $(e, r, t)$ according to the following energy function together with the path information:

-\end{small} in which we reuse the energy functions in Eq. \ref{eq5} and Eq. \ref{eq6}, and $\mathcal{P}$ is the path set consisting of all the paths between entities $e$ and $t$.
+in which we reuse the energy functions in Eq. \ref{eq5} and Eq. \ref{eq6}, and $\mathcal{P}$ is the path set consisting of all the paths between entities $e$ and $t$.
 We rank the scores of the candidate triples in ascending order.
 Tail entity prediction is in the similar way.

-We employ three frequently-used metrics for link prediction tasks: (1) Mean rank (MR) of the triples with the correct entities.
-(2) Mean reciprocal rank (MRR) of the triples with the correct entities.
-(3) Hits@n is the proportion of the triples with correct entities ranked in the top n.
+We employ three frequently-used metrics: (1) Mean rank (MR) and (2) Mean reciprocal rank (MRR) of the triples containing the correct entities.
+(3) Hits@n is the proportion of the correct triples ranked in the top n.
 The lower MR, the higher MRR and the higher Hits@n declare the better performance.
-Specifically, the results are ``filtered'' by wiping out the candidate triples that are already in the KG.
+All the results are ``filtered'' by wiping out the candidate triples that are already in the KG~\cite{Wang:TransH}.